-An estimated 57 million Americans – about one in four adults – suffer from a diagnosable mental disorder in a given year.
+An estimated 42.5 million Americans – about one in five adults – suffer from a diagnosable mental disorder in a given year (SAMHSA).
 The Department of Psychiatry at UT Southwestern Medical Center has offered mental health services for adults since 1943.
 Our psychiatrists, psychologists, and other clinicians provide comprehensive assessments and the latest treatments for mental illness on an inpatient and outpatient basis.

 The illnesses we treat include: